skylight-hq/skylight.digital/pages/toolkits/service_design_framework/01_service_design_overview.md

 ## What service design is

 Service design enables organizations to create sustainable and high-quality experiences for both customers and the providers of the services they interact with.
-UUsing a set of principles, activities, and methods, the discipline takes a holistic look across a service ecosystem.
+Using a set of principles, activities, and methods, the discipline takes a holistic look across a service ecosystem.
 This includes the “frontstage” (what a customer sees) and the “backstage” (behind-the-scenes organizational structures).

 ![](/img/toolkits/service_design/service-design-stages-alt.svg)
 {: .mt-5 }